Planning the perfect wedding

 If you feel as though you’re on a wedding conveyor-belt and everyone you know is getting married, why not ensure your special day stands out by making it a surprise?
 This idea is becoming increasingly popular with couples, who invite friends and family to a supposed birthday party only to ambush them with the full ceremony and reception.

 Origami can be a great theme for a wedding.
 As well as being an enchanting and cost-effective way to decorate a reception, origami can also provide a hands-on activity for people during the wedding breakfast.
 Then, when everyone has completed their masterpieces, you can ask them to write a message on them for you to collect and keep.

 Providing wedding favours for guests is another trend that has come across to the UK from America.
 If you’re keen to embrace the idea but fancy something different, Oxfam Unwrapped offers charity gifts including fertiliser, school supplies and mosquito nets from just £5.
 Alternatively why not incorporate charitable donations into your theme, naming each table after a goat they’ve donated to those in need?

 10. A touch of magic...

 Round up your wedding celebrations with a spectacle that will stay in people’s minds forever.
 Firework displays are the perfect way to end your reception and add a real touch of magic to your event.
 Personalise them with your choice of colours, music, or even your initials to start married life with a bang.

 Finally, don’t forget…

 When planning a wedding it can be easy to get carried away with the romance of it all but you should always bear your budget in mind.
-Keeping track of deposits and costs is a must for any bride, groom or prospective civil partner and Wedding Insurance to protect the money you invest during the planning stage can be invaluable.
+Keeping track of deposits and costs is a must for any prospective marriage or civil partner and Wedding Insurance to protect the money you invest during the planning stage can be invaluable.